CliffCalist/game-achievements/README.md

 - `_config` — the group configuration
 - `_achievementFactory` — the factory used to create achievements
-- `_achievements` — the list of active achievements
+- `Achievements` — read-only access to the list of currently active achievements
 - `IsInited` — whether the group has been initialized

 You can override these virtual methods: